1cbyc/neural-network-go/README.md

 # Neural Network Library in Go

+(asked ai to check my project and write this readme for me)

 A comprehensive neural network implementation in Go featuring back-propagation, multiple activation functions, and real-time training visualization.

 ## Features